suk1998/ML_Color_Learning/README.md

 images processed through the AI upscaling model.
 I used the resulting weights as a lookup table to apply real-time color correction to the AI upscaled video affected by color shifts.
 However, the learning through machine learning didn't perfectly reproduce the original colors; instead, it reproduced intermediate colors between the color-shifted upscaled model and the original.
 I realized that this aspect warrants further research.

+put data FHD source as y
+data resized_modiSCUNET_realFHD_data as X

+Images with color shifts (X) processed through deep learning are trained to match the original colors (y).